fernandezdaniel/Spearmint/README.md

 8. export PYTHONPATH=PATH/TO/YOUR/NLOPT/nlopt-2.4.2/build/lib/python2.7/site-packages/:$PYTHONPATH
 9. (you can add line 8 to a .bashrc or equivalent file)

-#### Examples of Predictive Entropy Search for Multiobjective with Constraints
+#### Examples of Max-value Entropy Search for Multiobjective with Constraints
-An example of the use of PESMOC in Spearmint can be found in examples/moocon.
+An example of the use of MESMOC in Spearmint can be found in examples/moocon_mesmoc.
 The python wrapper file just retrieves the value of the objectives and constraints with a dictionary and in the json these black boxes can be specified by tasks.

-#### Example of the Integer and Categorical Transformation.
-These transformations can be speficied in the config.json file of the experiment and need to be parsed in the wrapper.py file as it is shown in the example examples/integer_categorical.
-It is important to specify as range of the integer variable in the config.json file not the actual range of the variable but [0,1].
-The actual range is specified in the wrapper as wrapper.py states.